Please note: a valid prescription is required for all prescription medication.

 What is the most common side effect of febuxostat?

-Can febuxostat affect the kidneys?
+Can febuxostat damage kidneys?

 How long is febuxostat usually taken for gout?